 Use our calculator to get an idea of how much you could save with a Plico solar + battery system, or chat with a Plico team member to get an assessment more personalised to your circumstances.

 If you’re paying for your solar battery upfront, your payback period is that initial expense divided by your savings.
-However, partnering with Plico is different – there aren’t any big upfront costs, just one low weekly fee.
+However, partnering with Plico is different – there aren’t any big upfront costs, just one low weekly instalment.
 Our plans run for ten years and include industry-leading PV panels and an inverter.

 Why are so many Australians installing solar batteries?